roman-milk/roman-milk.github.io/student-teacher.md

+===

- ****** Student Teacher Ch.
-03 ****** byStoryTeller07© "I can't reach them and I can't go out there like this!
+"I can't reach them and I can't go out there like this!
 Please, I know it's awful to ask, I hate to ask you, can you, please, pull up my panties," she stammered.
 She closed her eyes unable to look him in the face for he had a gleam in his eyes that spread to his face giving it the look of a small boy in a sweet shop.

  She would have laughed out loud and broken the spell in one moment longer if she hadn't closed her eyes.
 He fumbled at holding her skirt up, unable to tackle the two tasks at once.
 "Here, let me help, give me the hem and I'll hold it up," she said, with a sound to her voice as though it were an every day task.